stomp/stomp-spec/src/stomp-specification-1.1.md

 ## Connecting

-A Stomp client initiates the stream or TCP connection to the server.
+A STOMP client initiates the stream or TCP connection to the server.
 The client must then send the `CONNECT` frame.

     CONNECT